DanArmstrong124/simon/README.md

 4. Muting the game:
     1. Press the sound button at the bottom left of the screen (It should then go Red, and if you click it again return to it original colour).
-    2. Once it has been clicked, no sound should play from the Simon Game colours
+    2. Once it has been clicked, no sound should play from the Simon Game colours.

 5. Leaving Feedback:
     1. Press the chat bubble in the bottom right of the screen.